 On every trip I've taken to Europe in December over the years, I've used my umbrella far more than I expected.

-Winter packing list for joggers
+Winter packing list for Europe - working out and jogging

 I have a few great finds to stay warm on your morning jogs.